 Keith’s experience in Australia includes defending claims against corporations and their directors and officers by aggrieved shareholders, and negligence claims against investment managers, stockbrokers and valuers.
 He has also acted for both insureds and insurers on policy disputes involving insurance and reinsurance agreements.
 Keith has authored numerous insurance-related articles, co-authored the chapter entitled "Directors’ & Officers’ Liability" in the second edition of Directors' Duties During Insolvency published by Thompson in January 2007 and has presented at various forums on insurance topics both in London and Australia.

-He is listed as a key individual in Chambers and Partners and as a recommended lawyer in the Legal 500.
+He is listed as a key individual in Chambers and Partners and as a recommended lawyer in insurance in the Legal 500 Asia Pacific 2014 and 2016 editions.
 In 2014-15 and 2016, Keith was listed in Best Lawyers in Australia for insurance law.

 Keith was admitted as an attorney in South Africa in 1995 and as a solicitor in England and Wales in 1999.
 Keith spent six years as a foreign lawyer and solicitor at Barlow Lyde & Gilbert in London between 1997 and 2003.

 Keith is a member of the Law Society of NSW and the International Bar Association.